top of page

 Gearing up for our hike here is what we usually take on our hike:

 1. North Face Backpack - Similar (Kevin).
-Ours is no longer for sale but a good back pack last a good long time.
+Ours is no longer for sale but a good backpack last a good long time.
 We've had ours for 13 years and not a seam ripped.
 It's been through multiple countries and hikes we can no longer count

 2. Gregory Maya backpack - Similar (Me).
-I wanted a different backpack I can put hydration bladder on and stash my camera so it is not just hanging in my neck
+I wanted a different backpack I can put my hydration bladder on and stash my camera so it is not just hanging in my neck

 3. Camelback bottles.
-Basically indestructible
+Indestructible

 4. Good hiking shoes.
 I am currently using HOKA Anapaka